 However, the guide also notes that in the case of a probate administration,

-[I]f the person serving as personal representative was also the conservator, fundamental fiduciary principles prevent that person from using the position of personal representative for his or her own benefit by relieving his or her obligation to account as a conservator.
 If the personal representative and the conservator are the same person, the court may allow a waiver of the conservatorship accounting only if the waiver is also executed by the beneficiaries of the former conservat[ee]’s estate.
 (California Conservatorship Practice (CEB) §21.59A)

 Local rules differ widely throughout the Bay Area, so conservators in San Francisco may have a different procedure than conservators in Walnut Creek or another city in Contra Costa County.
 Alameda County, in particular, has unusual ex parte procedures that affect conservatorships, probate, trust and estate disputes, and elder abuse cases arising in Oakland, Berkeley, Livermore, Pleasanton, Castro Valley, Dublin, Fremont, and other cities in Alameda County.